 Each amino acid has a primary function, as well as multiple supporting roles.
 As such, each one is unique.
 They are critical for a healthy body.

 When consumed, protein is broken down into amino acids in your digestive system.
 These can then be used by the body – but there is no way for the body to store protein or amino acids.
 That’s why it’s important to regularly consume protein.

-In short, yes amino acids work.
-As you read in the information above, they are important in all bodily processes.
+In short, yes.
+Essential amino acids are important in all bodily processes.
 If you’re alive and reading this, you will need amino acids to survive!